LivePersonInc/developer-center/pages/documents/ContactCenterManagement/AuditTrailAPI/Methods/audittrail.md

 ```

 **Required parameters**
-It requires at least one field from above in order to retirve audit data.
+At least one parameter from the above parameters is required in order to retirve audit data.

 **Optional graphql parameters**